-Adjustment: your aid cannot be adjusted to reflect the actual cost of your study abroad program until you are registered at UWEC for your term abroad.
-As mentioned, you cannot be registered until all students have signed their online PPA.
-Take care of that promptly!
+Adjustment: Please note that your aid cannot be adjusted to reflect the actual cost of your study abroad program until you are registered at UWEC for your term abroad.

 Disbursement: Your aid cannot be disbursed until the beginning of the semester/term at UWEC.
 However, the amount of aid you receive can be applied to your final bill just as if you were on-campus.